r4sas/PBinCLI/README.rst

   .. code-block:: bash

      pbincli send -t "Hello!
-This is test paste!"
+This is a test paste!"

 *
-  Use stdin input to read text for paste:
+  Using stdin input to read text into a paste:

   .. code-block:: bash

      pbincli send - <<EOF
      Hello!
-This is test paste!
+This is a test paste!
      EOF

 *
-  Sending file with text in paste:
+  Sending a file with text attached into a paste:

   .. code-block:: bash

      pbincli send -f info.pdf -t "I'm sending my document."

 *
-  Sending only file without any text:
+  Sending a file only with no text attached:

   .. code-block:: bash